stateoftheartai/sotaai/docs/data/readme.md

 ## Development

-To create these JSONs for a given area, each sotaai area subdir must have:
+To create these JSONs of a given area, **each sotaai area directory must have**:

 - Model and Dataset abstraction classes must have a `to_dict` instance method.
 - The init file of the area e.g. `sotaai/cv/__init__.py` must have the `create_models_dict` and `create_datasets_dict` functions.
-- The utils file of the area e.g. `sotaai/cv/utils.py` which must have the following functions:
+- The utils file of the area e.g. `sotaai/cv/utils.py` must have the following functions:
-  - `map_name_sources`: returns a map of all models or datasets and its sources
+  - `map_name_sources`: returns a map of all models or datasets and their sources
-  - `map_source_metadata`: returns a map of all sources names and its metadata
+  - `map_source_metadata`: returns a map of all sources names and their metadata
 - Each wrapper file must have the following variables defined:
   `SOURCE_METADATA`, `MODELS`, and `DATASETS`

-If any of the above does not exists or fail, the JSON creation will fail with a NotImplementedError.
+If any of the above does not exists or fail, the JSON creation will fail with a **NotImplementedError**.